dotnet/docs/docs/fsharp/style-guide/formatting.md

          // foo
          bar ()

-// ❌ Not OK, code formatters will reformat to the above to avoid the vanity alignment. let useAddEntry () =
+// ❌ Not OK, code formatters will reformat to the above to avoid reliance on whitespace alignment that is contingent to length of an identifier. let useAddEntry () =
     fun (input: {| name: string
                    amount: Amount